 Example of a Greenfield Investment

 Company A is based in Europe and is looking to expand its operations internationally.
 Namely, the company wants to penetrate the US market with a new innovative product.
-Upon completing market research, Company A realizes that there are little to no competitors in the United States.
+Upon completing market research, Company A realizes that there are few to no competitors in the United States.

-Real World Examples of Greenfield Investments
+Real-World Examples of Greenfield Investments

 Hyundai Motor Co. in Nošovice

 In 2006, Hyundai Motor Company received approval to make around one billion euros with a major greenfield investment in Nošovice in the Czech Republic.
 The automaker established a new manufacturing plant that employed up to 3,000 individuals in its first year of operation.
 The Czech Government provided tax relief and subsidies to prompt the greenfield investment, in hopes of boosting the country’s economy and lowering the unemployment rate.